How To Catch Up When You Are Overwhelmed By Laundry

-How to separate clothes for laundry.
+How to separate clothes for washing

 Washing white clothes.

 It’s essential when washing whites to make sure you separate them out from everything else.
 To keep white clothes very white make sure you don’t wash them with any other colour even beige!
 If you have clothes that are white with different coloured trim, I would suggest hand washing those items on their own.
-If you do mix whites with any other colours, you’ll soon find that your whites start to become grubby and dirt looking rather than crisp and white.
+If you do mix whites with any other colours, you’ll soon find that your whites start to become grubby and dirty looking rather than crisp and white.

 Washing coloured clothes.

 This is an example of how I separate my coloured clothes before washing:

 - Reds and light browns

 although it’s not as important to separate colours, it will keep your clothes looking fresher for longer if you group them together as much as you can.